kasepuu/wassbook/README.md

 * - - invitation request
 * - - entering request
 * - - group eventid

-* profile puudused;
-* - profiilil followers and following -> Does the profile displays the users that you follow and the ones who are following you?

 * good practice:
 * - handlereid vähendada, websocketisse ümber teha?